Documentation

 Output

-• output_sfc/: wave propagation mode surface velocity output
+output_sfc/: wave propagation mode surface velocity outputoutput_vlm/: wave propagation mode volume velocity outputoutput_ckp/: check points output

 So for output_sfc, the output files will be: